Is Copytrack.com a Scam or a Useful Tool Against Copyright Theft?

 Copytrack Review – Copyright Infringement Tracking Good in Theory

-I was party-inclined to summarize the whole piece, but I think you should read it yourself.
-I want to focus on the claim Copytrack.com makes on its homepage regarding what Jermery shared.
+I was inclined to summarize the whole piece, but you should read it yourself.
+I want to focus on Copytrack.com’s claim on its homepage regarding what Jermery shared.

 I have to wonder if that number is exaggerated because of what Jeremy said about cases: